Leasehold Sale & Purchases

 When purchasing a leasehold property, you will only be purchasing the leasehold interest and will not, in theory, own the property outright and therefore you will not be able to alter the property without the Landlord's consent.
 The person, or company, who owns the building of which the flat forms part, is frequently referred to as the Freeholder, the Landlord or the Lessor.

-With regard to leasehold properties, most lenders now insist that the term left on the lease must be a minimum period of thirty years over and above the term of the mortgage.
-Therefore, if, for example, you are having a 25 year mortgage, the lender would require the remaining term of the lease to be at least fifty-five years.
+With regard to leasehold properties, most Lenders now insist that the term left on the lease must be a minimum period of 30 years over and above the term of the mortgage.
+Therefore, if, for example, you are having a 25 year mortgage, the Lender would require the remaining term of the lease to be at least 55 years.

 - Jointly Owned Property When Someone Dies